 The packaging and processing used in “convenience” foods reduce the nutritional value of the food while significantly increasing the calorie load.
 The American Dietetic Association recommends consuming at least 3 to 5 servings of fruits and vegetables daily.
 If you don’t have time to cook “home-cooked meals,” consider prepping in bulk on weekends, so you always have healthy choices.
 For example, pre-make a massive bowl of salad or chop up veggies, or cut up a large dish of fresh fruit (1c equals one serving).
 I usually cook enough chicken or pork for a week to reheat and use it in any word.

-5. Weight reduction will be accelerated if you stay hydrated
+5. Weight loss will be accelerated if you stay hydrated

 Water should be consumed before coffee, tea, or soft beverages.
 We need 64 oz. of water, including the ‘hidden’ water we eat in food.
 Each day more is suggested to prevent dehydration induced by caffeinated drinks, strenuous exercise, or severe heat.
 How much should we drink?
 In general, you should drink enough water every day to have practically clear urine.